 Not only was Redfin able to increase its revenue by a compound annual growth rate of 50% between 2017 and 2021, but some analysts expect 2022 revenue to reach as high as $2.5 billion.
 In the event Redfin is able to increase its market share, it only needs to grab a small portion of the entire iBuying industry to make today’s share price look like a bargain.
 That’s not to say Redfin will be a home run over the next year or two, but rather that a patient investor with a 10-year time horizon will be very happy they bought shares at today’s prices.

 The Walt Disney Company

 To be clear, Disney is not a value play in the traditional sense.
-With a PEG ratio of 3.16x, it’s easy to suggest Disney may be overvalued.
-Subsequently, Disney’s 128.82x PE ratio is amongst the highest in the entertainment industry.
-Every pure valuation metric suggests Disney is trading for more than it should.
-However, today’s best stocks deserve high valuations.
-Disney is highly valued because it is one of the most beloved companies globally with perhaps the most valuable intellectual property ever seen.
+With a PEG ratio of 1.56x, shares of Disney appear fairly valued.
+Subsequently, Disney’s 58.23x PE ratio is amongst the highest in the entertainment industry.
+Every pure valuation metric suggests Disney isn’t one of today’s top value stocks.
+However, it is safe to say the best stocks deserve high valuations.
+Disney is fairly valued because it is one of the most beloved companies globally with perhaps the most valuable intellectual property ever seen.